 Teens Seek Social Networks With Less RulesAre teens leaving MySpace for new social networks with less rules?
 The New York Times seems to think so.
-They say one of these new lawless destinations is Stickam.
+The Times reports that one of these new lawless destinations is Stickam.

 "I'm pretty sure none of their parents know or even think about the things that they are doing on this site," said Chelsey, who said in an e-mail message that she did not feel comfortable using her last name in an interview.

 Most of the videos on Stickam so far are personal videos.
 The wide pages that make comments more visible may be one of the draws at Stickam.
 Six pages of new videos -- with 30 videos on a page -- have already been added to Stickam today so the site does appear to be popular.
 The Times article says Stickam has over 250,000 registered users with 50,000 of them aged 14 to 17.
 Not surprisingly, some of the videos and photographs do show young people not wearing much but that's typical of many social networking websites.
 Stickam's chief executive told the Times the site is safer than other social networks.

 Of course, the site's CEO can be expected to say the site is safe.
 Parry Aftab, executive director of the child protection organization WiredSafety.org, told the Times that the webcams may be the source of new problems.
 Aftab said, "Web cams are a magnet for sexual predators."
 Webcams can make it very easy for tech savvy teens to instantly upload live video.
 YouTube added a direct web cam feature last month.
 Maybe this year we will see a parental backlash against webcams.Mr.
 Kihioka of Stickam said that in some respects, his site was actually safer than other social networks.
 Live video feeds let users "know who they are talking to," he said.
 "Unlike MySpace, it is hard to disguise yourself."
 But he added that his company had the same concerns about child safety as MySpace and was working on an automated system that would monitor live video feeds for indecency.